kunlecreates/ace-next/docs/arc-setup.md

 ## Next steps

-1. Complete in-cluster runner installation (steps 1–3), confirm a runner Pod becomes Ready in the `acegrocer-runners` namespace.
+1. Complete in-cluster runner installation (steps 1–3), confirm a runner Pod becomes Ready in the `arc-runners` namespace.
 2. Apply cross-namespace RBAC (step 4) so the runner can deploy into your target app namespace (default `acegrocer-system`).
 3. Add repo secrets: `JWT_SECRET` (required), and optionally `GHCR_READ_USERNAME`/`GHCR_READ_TOKEN` for private GHCR pulls.
 4. Trigger the "CD - Kubernetes (Helm)" workflow targeting your staging namespace and values file.
 Verify Helm lint and upgrade succeed.